 The Doctor of Nursing Practice program (DNP) is an advanced practice clinical doctorate which reflects the evolution and development of professional nursing.
 The Doctor of Nursing Practice program is conceived with two entrance points.
-The post-master's entry point is a 48-credit, two-year program.
-The post-baccalaureate entry point is a minimum 79-credit, three-and-one-half-year program.
-Students seeking admission to the post-master's DNP program who hold a master's degree in nursing must have advanced practice specialization as a nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, or certified nurse midwife.
-Students seeking admission at the post-baccalaureate level will be prepared as either a nurse practitioner or clinical nurse specialist as part of their program.
+The post-master's entry point is a two-year program.
+The post-baccalaureate entry point is a three-and-one-half-year program.
+Students seeking post-master's admission to the DNP program who hold a master's degree in nursing must have advanced practice specialization as a nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, or certified nurse midwife.
+Students seeking post-baccalaureate admission will be prepared as either a nurse practitioner or clinical nurse specialist as part of their program.